-- (1) the person would not otherwise be required to engage in a transaction with the principal under the same circumstances, including circumstance in which the agent seeks to: (A) establish a customer relationship with the person under the power of attorney when the principal is not already a customer of the person or expand an existing customer relationship with the person under the power of attorney; or (B) acquire a product or service under the power of attorney that the person does not offer; - (2) the person's engaging in the transaction with the agent or with the principal under the same circumstances would be inconsistent with: (A) another law of this state or a federal statute, rule, or regulation; (B) a request from a law enforcement agency; or (C) a policy adopted by the person in good faith that is necessary to comply with another law of this state or a federal statute, rule, regulation, regulatory directive, guidance, or executive order applicable to the person;
+(1)the person would not otherwise be required to engage in a transaction with the principal under the same circumstances, including а circumstance in which the agent seeks to: (A) establish a customer relationship with the person under the power of attorney when the principal is not already a customer of the person or expand an existing customer relationship with the person under the power of attorney; or (B) acquire a product or service under the power of attorney that the person does not offer;

+(2) the person's engaging in the transaction with the agent or with the principal under the same circumstances would be inconsistent with: (A) another law of this state or a federal statute, rule, or regulation; (B) a request from a law enforcement agency; or (C) a policy adopted by the person in good faith that is necessary to comply with another law of this state or a federal statute, rule, regulation, regulatory directive, guidance, or executive order applicable to the person;

-- the person would not (3) engage in a similar transaction with the agent because the person or an affiliate of the person: (A) has filed suspicious activity report as described by 31 U.S.C.
-Section 5318(g) with respect to the principal or agent; (B) believes in good faith that the principal or agent has a prior criminal history involving financial has had a crimes; or (C) unsatisfactory previous, business relationship with the agent due to or resulting in: (i) material loss to the person; (ii) financial mismanagement by the agent; (iii) litigation between the person and the agent alleging substantial damages; or (iv) multiple nuisance lawsuits filed by the agent; - (4) the person has actual knowledge of the termination of the agent's authority or of the power of attorney before an agent's exercise of authority under the power of attorney; - (5) the agent refuses to comply with a request for a certification, opinion of counsel. under Section translation or, if the agent 751.201 complies with one or more of those requests, the requestor in good faith is unable determine the validity of the power of attorney or the agent's
+(3) the person would not engage in a similar transaction with the agent because the person or an affiliate1 of the person: (A) has filed а suspicious activity report as described by 31 U.S.C.
+Section 5318(g) with respect to the principal or agent; (B) believes in good faith that the principal or agent has a prior criminal financial history involving crimes; or (C) has had a unsatisfactory previous, business relationship with the agent due to or resulting in: (i) material loss to the person; (ii) financial mismanagement by the agent; (iii) litigation between the person and the agent alleging substantial damages; or (iv) multiple nuisance lawsuits filed by the agent;

+(4) the person has actual knowledge of the termination of the agent's authority or of the power of attorney before an agent's exercise of authority under the power of attorney;

+(5) the agent refuses to comply with a request for a certification, opinion of counsel, or translation under Section 751.201 or, if the agent complies with one or more of those requests, the requestor in good faith is unable to determine the validity of the power of attorney or the agent's authority to act under the power of attorney because the certification. opinion. or translation is incorrect. incomplete, unclear, limited, qualified, or otherwise deficient in a manner that makes the certification. opinion. or translation ineffective for its intended purpose, as determined in good faith by the requestor;